hyoo-ru/mam_mol/readme.md

 		<= message \
 ```

-That will be automaticaly compiled to typescript code like this:
+That will be automatically compiled to typescript code like this:

 ```typescript
 namespace $ { export class $my_hello extends $mol_view {